Universities and Colleges in Ontario are Required to:

 Ontario universities and colleges share several common procedures (see Common Procedures)

-Most Ontario postsecondary Institutions suggest that you contact the Sexual Response Advisor at your campus to support the person who has disclosed to you, as well as provide any guidance and information you may need to support the survivor.
+Most Ontario postsecondary Institutions suggest that you contact the SGVRA at your campus to support the person who has disclosed to you, as well as provide any guidance and information you may need to support the survivor.
 Many Colleges and Universities require this in their protocol.
 This person will have a different title depending on the institution.
 Please see Role of the Sexual Violence Support/Response Person.

 Safety First